geekychris/local_log_search/MULTIINDEX_FIX.md

 The correct merged order should be: `[10, 8, 5, 3]`

 ## Solution
-Implemented a **selection tree** approach that properly merges sorted streams:
+Implemented a **heap-based selection tree** using `PriorityQueue` that properly merges sorted streams:

-1. **PeekableIterator**: Wraps each iterator to allow peeking at the next element without consuming it
+1. **PeekableIterator**: Wraps each iterator with eager peeking
+   - Eagerly reads and buffers one element on construction
    - Only buffers one element per iterator (O(n) space where n = number of iterators)
    - Maintains streaming behavior - no bulk materialization

-2. **Selection on each next()**:
+2. **Priority Queue (Min-Heap)**:
-   - Compares the peeked next element from each iterator
+   - Maintains iterators ordered by their peeked element
-   - Selects the best element according to the comparator
+   - `next()` extracts the best iterator in O(log n) time
-   - Consumes only that element and advances only that iterator
+   - After consuming an element, re-inserts the iterator in O(log n) time
+   - Much more efficient than O(n) linear scan per element

 3. **Configurable Comparator**:
    - `buildComparator()` creates the appropriate comparator based on sort criteria